 It helps you enhance business productivity by allowing you to access your data from anywhere in the globe at any time while also reducing the amount of paper you use (which is unnecessary).

 With cloud-based technologies, direct mail, faxes, and handwritten letters are no longer necessary.
-Instead, you may engage with your customers and take orders using email and a specialized b2b ecommerce platform.
+Instead, you may engage with your customers and take orders using email and a specialized b2b eCommerce platform.

 Along with the environmental advantages of lowering your paper consumption, you’ll save up money that you spend on paper, ink, and toner, which can be helpful for other business requirements.